short-d/app/README.md

 ## Features

-`app` uses plugable abstractions for each system component, allowing you to swap out any part at any time you want without changing the rest of your application.
+`app` abstracts out each component of the framework, allowing you to swap out any part at any time you want without changing the rest of your application.

 Currently `app` provides the following components: